 \section{Analysis}

 In this section, we present further analyses and ablation studies on \textsc{Repoformer-1B}.

+\paragraph{Is \textsc{Repoformer} sensitive to threshold settings?} In \cref{threshold-sensitivity-api}, we present the code completion accuracy and latency of \textsc{Repoformer} as a function of the threshold.
+As the threshold increases, the model's code completion performance first increases due to avoiding potentially harmful retrievals.
+At threshold 0.4, the model still maintains similar performance compared to always retrieving, with latency reduced by 50\%.
+This result demonstrates that \textsc{Repoformer} can accommodate various threshold settings and provide a good accuracy-latency trade-off.
+We provide the visualization for other tasks in \cref{appendix-latency-accuracy}.

-\paragraph{Does \textsc{Repoformer} make accurate and calibrated selective retrieval decisions?} In \cref{abstention-analysis}, we evaluate the precision of retrieval abstention decisions made by \textsc{Repoformer}'s $P$(\texttt{\textless cc\textgreater}) strategy.
-We find that the abstentions are accurate for over 80\% instances across all the tasks.
+\paragraph{Does \textsc{Repoformer} make accurate and calibrated selective retrieval decisions?} In \cref{abstention-analysis}, we evaluate the precision of retrieval abstention decisions made by \textsc{Repoformer}'s threshold selection strategy.
+We find that the abstentions are accurate for over 80\% instances across all the tasks: when \textsc{Repoformer} abstains from retrieval, its code completion prediction either is already correct without retrieval or cannot be improved by retrieval.
 We also evaluate the calibration of the selective decisions and find \textsc{Repoformer} generally making near-calibrated predictions for line and API completion while the calibration is suboptimal for function completion with UT employed as the metric (\cref{appendux-calibration}).
 We hypothesize that this could be caused by using ES to create the training signal and encourage future work to devise methods for labeling the quality of function completion more effectively.